Printing using hand setting (composition) of type and material and a variety of presses.

 - Compile documents (book binding / stitching etc)

-- Replace type / furniture for re use (dissing)
+- Replace type into cases/ furniture for re use (dissing)

 - Letter design